Memories of famine stalk North Korea amid COVID-induced economic chaos | DW | 27.05.2021

 A severly malnourished 15-year-old lies in a hospital bed in Wonsan City, North Korea.
 Up to 3 million may have died in the North Korean famine of the 1990s.

-Madden says the regime has used the pandemic as an excuse to tighten social controls on the population.
-He also suspects that referencing events such as the famine has a clear political intent.
+Madden said the regime has used the pandemic as an excuse to tighten social controls on the population.
+He said he also suspects that referencing events such as the famine has a clear political intent.

 "Maybe because North Korea is going to do something where they are going to be sanctioned," he told DW.
 "Maybe they will do some big-ticket WMD testing this year.